mcghem12/nexthol-files/index.rst

    .. note:: The Capacity Trend dashboard panel updates every 24 hrs.

-New with Files 3.5
+New with Files 3.6
 ++++++++++++

-With the recent Files 3.5 release we have introduced:
+With the recent Files 3.6 release we have introduced:

-- Support for NFSv3
+- NearSync DR support
-- Support for Self-Service File Restore for NFS (currently supported for SMB shares)
+- In-flight Encryption for SMB
-- Support for Change File Tracking (CFT) Backup for NFS (currently supported for SMB shares)
+- SMB durable handle support
-- Support for Nutanix software-based Data-At-Rest Encryption
+- Selective file blocking
-- Support for multi-protocol access to shares (Now GA with Files 3.5.1)
+- Windows 2019 domain and client support
-- File Analytics, a comprehensive view into Files usage for the purposes of insights into file system data, file and user audit trails and anomaly detection (Now GA with Files 3.5.2 and File Analytics 2.0)
+- 120TB node support

 Takeaways